UNIT-Electronics/DualMCU-ONE/README.md

   - RGB 2020 LED and WS2812B LED for visual feedback.
   - Optional FPC-24P connector for expanded ESP32 GPIO access.

+  > ✅ **Arduino Uno Compatibility:**
+> The DualMCU-ONE is fully compatible with Arduino Uno shields.
+> Its female headers follow the same pin distribution as the Uno, making it easy to migrate existing projects or reuse accessories.
+> This makes it a perfect choice whether you're just starting out or already experienced with Arduino.

+> Note: While the DualMCU-ONE is fully compatible with Arduino UNO shields in terms of pin layout, it operates at 3.3V logic levels, unlike the Arduino Uno which uses 5V.
+Always   verify shield voltage compatibility before connecting.
 ---

 ## Applications